| Hardware RAID Technology -Redundant Array of Independent Disks:

 or Digital Audio Editors requiring Workstations with capacity & speed

 of performance for Streaming large amounts of Digital Data.
+Developed initially for servers and

 stand-alone disk storage systems, RAID is increasingly becoming available